jrkosinski/quantum/README.md

-# Random Number Generation with Quantum Computer
+# Random Number Generation with Quantum Computing

 Quantum computing provided by Qisket and IBM